David Thomas (British businessman)

 David Fraser Thomas (born January 1963) is a British businessman.
-He is the chief executive of the housebuilder Barratt Developments.
+He is the chief executive of the housebuilder Barratt Redrow.

 Early life

 Thomas was born in January 1963.
 He has a degree from the University of Strathclyde, and is a chartered accountant.

 Career

 Thomas was deputy CEO and finance director of Game Group from 2007 to 2009.

-Thomas was finance director of Barratt since July 2009, when he took over from Mark Clare, who had been CEO for nine years, in July 2015.
+Thomas was finance director of Barratt from July 2009, when he took over from Mark Clare, who had been CEO for nine years, in July 2015.

 Thomas has been CEO of Barratt since 2015.
 In 2021, he was paid £3.7 million.